 The approach to market regulation described above assumes a level of trust between the regulator and the regulated entity.
 It also assumes that companies want to comply with insurance law and regulations.
 Most companies do want to comply.
 However, in a small number of instances, such a level of trust may not be warranted.
 If not, the state would use the regulatory action most appropriate to protect the consumer.
 This may mean skipping some or all of the steps in the market analysis process and moving quickly to the regulatory response that is most appropriate to avoid harm to consumers.
 In such a scenario, while the state may not move methodically through all the market analysis steps, the use of some of those steps may prove helpful.
 For example, reviewing the MCAS data for the company, the complaints, or the information in the NAIC’s databases may be very valuable to the state in addressing its concerns.

 One of the goals of the NAIC Modernization Plan is the integration of market analysis, market conduct, and interstate collaboration into a cohesive, uniform oversight program for states to use to regulate their markets.
 By using market analysis in the market conduct actions and interstate collaboration, states achieve efficiencies and uniformity in their approach to regulating their markets.
 The market analysis process should not be static.
-States should work together to test the results of the market analysis process against their findings to refine the process.
+States should work together through the Market Analysis Procedures (D) Working Group (MAP WG) to test the results of the market analysis process against their findings to refine the process.
 By doing this, the states can develop a more efficient market analysis process that will provide more useful information about companies’ market activities.
 By working together in this manner, states will achieve the goal of uniform market analysis standards and procedures that provide specific information about the companies that operate in their markets.

 B. Developing a Market Analysis Program

-Effective market regulation and consumer education requires an organized market analysis program.
+Effective market regulation requires an organized market analysis program.
 Insurance departments should, at a minimum, take the following steps:

 Step 1—Appoint a Market Analysis Chief (MAC)